jojochuang/ratis-site/docs/features/ratis-streaming.md

 # Ratis Streaming

+For information on how to configure Ratis Streaming, please see the [Streaming Configuration](../tutorial/streaming-configuration.md) tutorial.

 Ratis Streaming is a feature designed to optimize the handling of client requests in a Raft cluster, addressing limitations of the traditional star topology where all client requests are sent directly to the Leader.

 ## Problem Statement